 LEAD 325 Foundations of Leadership (3-0-3) (F, S).
 An introduction to concepts, frameworks, ideas and beliefs related to leadership.
 Intended to inspire students to engage in deeper self-exploration about why they lead and how they can begin to serve as a catalyst for progress in their relationships, communities and organizations.
 PREREQ: sophomore standing.

 LEAD 326 The Practice of Leadership (3-0-3) (F, S).
 An exploration of selected concepts, frameworks, ideas and beliefs related to the art and practice of leadership.
 The course is intended to help students move from knowledge and awareness, to applying their learning in various contexts.
-Completion of LEAD 325 is recommended.
-PREREQ: sophomore standing.
+PREREQ: sophomore standing, LEAD 325.